-On Kargil Vijay Diwas, PM Modi says valour of soldiers continue to inspire generations
+On Kargil Vijay Diwas, PM Modi says valour of soldiers continues to inspire generations

 ‘India’s coronavirus recovery rate much higher than other countries’

-On the coronavirus pandemic in the country, Modi said India’s Covid-19 recovery rate is much better than that of many other countries.
+On the coronavirus pandemic in the country, Modi said India’s Covid-19 recovery rate was much better than that of many other countries.
 However, Modi warned the audience that the coronavirus was still spreading, that the threat was not over yet, and therefore, they need to be vigilant.

 “We need to take all precautions,” the prime minister said.
 “Please ensure that you wear a mask, maintain ‘do gajj ki doori’ [a distance of six feet] and wash your hands.”
 He told the audience to think of soldiers fighting on the frontlines whenever they feel like taking off their masks.